 Milk processing units are the centres where raw milk is processed, either for immediate consumption or converted into dairy product such as whey, cheese, butter, dried milk powder and ice cream.
-Milk processing units are classified as receiving, bottling, condensing, dry milk powder manufacturing, cheese making and butter making operation.
+Milk processing units as receiving, are classified bottling, condensing, dry milk powder manufacturing, cheese making and butter making operation.
 These kind of milk processing units falls within the bulk organic polluting industries.
-Munavalli and Saler reported about 2% of milk is wasted during the production process.
-Vourch et al., mentioned milk handling plants emanate 0.2 to 10 L effluent on an average in every litre of milk to be processed.
+Munavalli and Saler (2009)1 reported about 2% of milk is wasted during the production process.
+Vourch et al. $(2008)^2$, mentioned milk handling plants emanate 0.2 to 10 L effluent on an average in every litre of milk to be processed.
 Different processing and operation units such as leaking tankers, spillage from storage tanks, cleaning operations release wastewater in a milk receiving establishment.
-So milk processing industries release huge amount of wastewater containing high BOD, COD, nutrients (nitrogen and phosphorous).
+So milk processing industries release huge amount of wastewater containing high BOD, COD, nutrients (Nitrogen and Phosphorous).
 Total nitrogen and phosphorus have the strength to affect aquatic life leading to eutrophication and algal blooms.
-Due to higher organic content, dairy wastewater is characterized by high BOD and COD varying from 0.1 to 100 g/L (Karadag et al., Dohare et al.).
-Dairy effluent is reported to contain a BOD/COD ratio between 0.4-0.8 (Prazeres et al., Wang et al.) indicates highly biodegradable in nature.
-Slavov stated whey, milk and permeates have high COD load due to higher lactose concentration, which increases the soluble COD part, and biodegradable in nature.
-Vidal et al., stated that dairy and milk processing plants liquid waste are amenable for treatment with the help of both physico-chemical and biological methods.
-However, due to high chemical costs and associated sludge management issue in physical-chemical treatment processes, biological treatments are more preferred for removal of COD from dairy wastewaters.
-Apart from high COD load, dairy wastewater possesses, significant amount of NH4+-N, NO3--N, PO43-, which can be removed through biological treatment.
-Kargi and Dincer recommended for biological treatment which is more effective to treat wastewater containing organic carbon and nutrients.
+Due to higher organic content, dairy wastewater is characterized by high BOD and COD varying from 0.1 to 100 g/L (Karadag et al. 2014, Dohare et al. 2014)^{3,4}.
+Dairy effluent is reported to contain a BOD/COD ratio between 0.4-0.8 (Prazeres et al. 2012, Wang et al. 2009)^{5,6} indicates highly biodegradable in nature.
+Slavov (2017)7 stated whey, milk and permeates have high stated that dairy and milk processing plants liquid waste are amenable for treatment with the help of both physico-chemical and biological methods.
+However, due to high costs and associated sludge chemical management issue in physical-chemical treatment processes, biological treatments are more preferred for removal of COD from dairy wastewaters.
+Apart from high COD load, dairy wastewater possesses, significant amount of NH_4^+-N , NO_3^--N , PO_4^{3-} , which can be removed through biological treatment.
+Kargi and Dincer $(1997)^9$ recommended for biological treatment which is more effective to treat wastewater containing organic carbon and nutrients.